icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ## Data API Requirements

-Unlike open banking, open energy does not mandate particular [APIs](../glossary.md#term-Application-programming-interface) for data provision - it is expected that there will be a variety of mechanisms to expose data, with varying inputs (from a single data set [ID](../glossary.md#term-Identification) to a complex query object) and varying kinds of output dependent on the information exposed.
+Unlike Open Banking, the IB1 Trust Framework does not mandate particular [APIs](../glossary.md#term-Application-programming-interface) for data provision - it is expected that there will be a variety of mechanisms to expose data, with varying inputs (from a single data set [ID](../glossary.md#term-Identification) to a complex query object) and varying kinds of output dependent on the information exposed.

 With that said, there are certain properties that all data [APIs](../glossary.md#term-Application-programming-interface) must satisfy to interoperate successfully with other parties within the IB1 Trust Framework.